Anthony Herschel Hill: Career

 Herschel Hill has composed for piano, organ, and choir.
 He has played concertos with the London Philharmonic Orchestra and the Philharmonia.
 He has also performed a number of solo recitals across the United Kingdom, France, Singapore, and New Zealand.
 As a composer, several of his pieces have appeared on the Associated Board of the Royal Schools of Music (ABRSM) exam lists and on BBC Radio 3.

 In 1982, Herschel Hill published two albums with the classical sheet music publisher Stainer & Bell: Four pieces for cello and piano and Two pieces for viola and piano.
 He wrote an additional album for them – O ye that love the Lord : trebles and organ – in 1986.
 That same year, he wrote two albums for the publisher Fraser-Enoch: Soliloquy for piano and Contrasts for piano.

 He was a teacher of music at Bishop's Stortford College in Hertfordshire.
 By 1986, he was director of music at St Simon Zelotes Church in London, a position he held for more than a quarter of a century.

-Herschel Hill has writen a number of liturgical works.
+Herschel Hill has written a number of liturgical works.
 He wrote Ave Verum Corpus in 1990 for Prebendary John Pearce and the choir of St Simon Zelotes Church.